Prevertebral fascia

-The prevertebral fascia (or prevertebral layer of cervical fascia) is the layer of deep cervical fascia that surrounds the vertebral column.
-It contains the sympathetic trunk, brachial plexus, phrenic nerve, prevertebral muscles, and the cervical vertebral column.
+The prevertebral fascia (also known as prevertebral layer of cervical fascia or vertebral fascia) is the layer of deep cervical fascia that surrounds the vertebral column.
+It is the deepest layer of deep cervical fascia.

+It encloses the sympathetic trunk, brachial plexus, phrenic nerve, prevertebral muscles, and the cervical vertebral column.

 Anatomy

 The prevertebral fascia extends medially behind the carotid vessels, where it assists in forming their sheath, and passes in front of the prevertebral muscles.

 The prevertebral fascia is fixed above to the base of the skull, and below it extends behind the esophagus into the posterior mediastinal cavity of the thorax.
 It descends in front of the longus colli muscles.

 The prevertebral fascia is prolonged downward and laterally behind the carotid vessels and in front of the scalene muscles.
 It forms a sheath for the brachial nerves, subclavian artery, and subclavian vein in the posterior triangle of the neck; it is continued under the clavicle as the axillary sheath and is attached to the deep surface of the coracoclavicular fascia.